ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 # 🔥 News

+- *2025.11*: &nbsp;🎉🎉 One paper was accepted to AAAI 2026!
+Congratulations to Dr. Qiaosheng Zhang!
+- *2025.09*: &nbsp;🎉🎉 One paper was accepted to WACV 2026!
+Congratulations to Prof. Wenyi Zhang's group at USTC!
 - *2025.08*: &nbsp;🎉🎉 Honored to be awarded for funding by NSFC Young Scientists Fund.
 - *2025.08*: &nbsp;🎉🎉 One paper was accepted to CIKM 2025!
 - *2025.05*: &nbsp;🎉🎉 One paper was accepted to KDD 2025!